Features Overview¶

 Objects are a common, and useful, data type when using CrateDB, so the CrateDB

-SQLAlchemy dialect provides a custom Object
+SQLAlchemy dialect provides a custom Object type extension for working with

 these values.